 The Music Department has designed a minor in music as an alternative for students who are interested in music, but do not wish either to make music their career or to go on to graduate studies, or who have majors that preclude taking music as a second major.
 The total number of courses required for the minor in music is six.
 Those wishing to minor in music should take the following:

-- One of the following (three credits): MU 070 Fundamentals of Music Theory (required if they do not have the background in music theory needed before entering MU 110 Harmony), or MU 066 Introduction to Music or MU 030 History of Popular Music in the U.S. Students who can pass out of MU 070 should substitute an upper level course.
+- One of the following (three credits): MUSA1100 Fundamentals of Music Theory (required if they do not have the background in music theory needed before entering MUSA2100 Harmony), or MUSA1200 Introduction to Music or MUSA1300 History of Popular Music.
+Students who can pass out of MUSA1100 should substitute an upper level course.

-- Two additional music theory courses (six credits): MU 110 Harmony and MU 211 Chromatic Harmony.
+- Two additional music theory courses (six credits): MUSA2100 Harmony and MUSA3100 Chromatic Harmony.

 - Three historical and cross-cultural electives (nine credits): One period course, one composer or genre course, one cross-cultural course.